Student Government

 • Class Vice Presidents

-Class vice presidents represent the needs of their class and plan social events such as the Spring Fling (spring dinner-dance cruise around Manhattan), the Jasper Jingle (winter dance at a country club) and senior events.
-They also work with the social life commission in planning events throughout the year.
+Class vice presidents represent the needs of their class and plan social events by working with the social life commission in planning events throughout the year.
 Freshmen and dorm/commuter elections are scheduled to be held in September.
 Annual elections to be held in the spring.

 Position students

-Senior Class Vice Presidents Luca Villiani, Bridget Turro
+Senior Class Vice Presidents Angelina Perez, Brady Flood

 • Social Life Commission